 “There’s always someone you could talk to.
 Often closer than you think,” wrote Adam Hague, a conceptual self portrait artist and photographer from Brunei and the U.K.

 During Men’s Health Month in June, take the time to learn about life-saving resources and read other stories from men who are dealing with depression.
+Take action to help challenge the men’s mental health stigma.

 View the photos on Huffington Post.